Support us

 About The Primer Series

 Narrowing the gap between research and public dialogue, the University of Chicago Center for Effective Government's Democracy Reform Primers responsibly advance conversations and strategy about proposed changes to our political institutions.
 Each Primer focuses on a particular reform, clarifies its intended purposes, and critically evaluates what the best available research has to say about it.
 The Primers do not serve as a platform for either authors or the Center to advance their own independent views about the reform; to the contrary, they serve as an objective and authoritative guide about what we actually know—and what we still don’t know—about the likely effects of adopting prominent reforms to our political institutions.
 In some instances, the available evidence may clearly support the claims of a reform’s advocates.
 In other instances, it may cut against them.
 And in still others, the scholarly literature may be mixed, indeterminate, or altogether silent.
 Without partisan judgment or ideological pretense, and grounded in objective scholarship, these Primers set the record straight by clarifying what can be said about democracy reforms with confidence and what requires further study.
 The Primers inform media coverage through ongoing partnerships such as the Democracy Solutions Project and our collaboration with the Associated Press.
+This series is produced with support from Democracy Fund the Democracy Innovation Fund.

 About The Series Editor